yugokato/pytest-data-loader/README.md

 > [!TIP]
 > You can combine the `data_loader` fixture with `@load`, `@parametrize`, and `@parametrize_dir` in the same test
 > function.
-This is useful when some data paths are static while others are determined dynamically at runtime.
+This is useful when some data paths are static while others are determined dynamically at runtime